ElectricalGang

 Change Audio Settings to “Stereo”

 If the solution outlined above does not solve the problem for you, then audio lag is likely due to incorrectly configured settings.
-The easiest thing you can do is try to fix the audio setting on your tv.
+The easiest thing you can do is try to fix the audio setting on your TV.
 Switching the audio setting to ‘stereo’ will fix your problem immediately.

-To switch the audio setting to ‘Stereo,’ you need to take the following steps:
+To switch the audio setting to ‘Stereo,’ you need to take the following steps

 • First, press the Home button on your Roku remote.